 Volunteer Emergency Responder Program

 Lucas Fire-Rescue has a system for volunteer emergency responders to encourage certified volunteers to provide essential public services to our community.

 Volunteer Emergency Responders

-To be classified as a tier one volunteer emergency responder, you must possess and maintain at least one fire certification, or one EMS certification as listed below with preference given to those with one fire and one EMS certification:
+To be classified as a volunteer emergency responder, you must possess and maintain at least one fire certification.
+Preference is given to those with one fire and one EMS certification: